Grizzelbee/ioBroker.dysonairpurifier/readme.md

  * (grizzelbee) New: state-change-messages are processed correctly now
  * (grizzelbee) Fix: Added missing °-Sign to temperature unit
  * (grizzelbee) New: devices are now **controllable**
+ * (grizzelbee) Fix: Terminating adapter when starting with missing dyson credentials.
+ * (grizzelbee) Fix: NO2 and VOC Indices should work now

 ### 0.3.0 (2020-09-27) - first version worth giving it a try
 * (grizzelbee) New: Messages received via Web-API and MQTT getting processed